 By Dara Firoozi March 23, 2021

-Repurposed Childhood Anxiety
+When Childhood Anxiety Tools Turn

-into Useful Tool for Making
+into Useful Tools for Anxiety Jewelry!

 For a lot of people, when thinking of the word Culture, food tends to be the first thing that pops up.
 Food brings us together from gathering around the dinner table, to passing along family recipes from generation to generation in the kitchen, or creating special meals for holidays.

 I grew up in an Iranian American family while raised in Shanghai, China from ages 3 to 16, needless to say we were a delicious melting pot of culture and food.
 Celebrating every holiday from 4th of July, to the Dragon boat festival to Nowruz Iranian New Year.
 While my upbringing came with a lot of celebrations and excitement welcoming so many cultures, it also led to a lot of confusion.
 Every culture has their own set of rules and expectations around food, and the three conflicted greatly.

 Aside from the obvious differences in the place settings; American food with a single plate, not to be shared with multiple utensils for different foods, Chinese food with chopsticks and often a base of a bowl of rice eating family style from a spinning lazy susan, and Persian food always dedicate with a blend of hand food and cutlery.

 While it was incredible to learn about all these cultures through food from a young age I had so much stress about eating, and what was the correct way to eat.

 If you finish the plate you seem starving, if you don’t you seem rude.
 You must serve others, especially men and elders, before serving yourself.
 Can’t refill your tea if the other cups aren’t all the way full.
 Seconds and leftovers are a no no in one world and a must have in the other.

 All these thoughts would run through my head, and still do, depending on who I am eating with.

 The organization gave me peace, everything was portioned and in its place neatly for me to comprehend.
 While at the time this system seemed helpful but looking back it was a grasp at autonomy and control.
 Food and eating, as well as how I took care of my body was one thing that only I had the power over.

 For me, my relationship with food wasn’t stemmed from image, rather from how my actions would reflect my respect for culture and for the people eating with me, and if they all conflicted then I would be disrespecting someone somehow.
 Then ultimately having a pocket of control in a life that I felt anxious and overwhelmed.

 As I grew older and found ways to feel confident and in control, whether it was sports or arts, I started to step away from my anxiety around food.
 It is still present in different ways as my identity develops and relationship to my cultures evolve, but I am proud to say I have more freedom in my eating habits and have even found a new purpose for the countless separated plates and trays I have.

 I know in the work I have done with my therapist in a different part of my life with PTSD it has been huge to reclaim friendships, places, smells, songs or things that were once triggering.